psychopy/psychopy/docs/source/builder/components/emotiv_record.rst

 ===============

-Before you can connect Psychopy to Emotiv hardware, you need to register your AppId on the Emotiv website (https://emotiv.com) Goto My Account > Cortex Apps.
+Before you can connect Psychopy to Emotiv hardware, you need to register your AppId on the Emotiv website (https://emotiv.com). **Note**: Normally you should **NOT** click the checkbox:
+"My App requires EEG access".
+Otherwise you will need to apply for a RAW EEG API license.

+Login to your account at emotiv.com, Goto My Account > Cortex Apps.
 There you will get a client_id and a client_secret that you need to copy into a file called .emotiv_creds in your home directory.
 One line should have "client_id" (without the quotes) then a space and then the client_id, another line should have "client_secret" (without the quotes and then as space and then the